Self-Observation Will Take You Farther Than Anything in Igbo Spirituality

 How your dreams change

-Whether your life becomes clearer or more chaotic
+Whether your life becomes clearer, better, or more chaotic

 Whether opportunities open or resistance increases